 - Equipment damage

-- Drain of resources expended investigating, containing and recovering from an attack
+- The drain of resources expended investigating, containing and recovering from an attack

 - Exposure to regulatory action or negligence claims

 - Loss of trust among customers and suppliers

 Worse still, White & Case suggest “cyber crime is only likely to rise, despite the best efforts of government agencies and cyber security experts.”
 After all, the rapid pace of technological innovation provides ever more entry points.

 Meanwhile, the cyber criminal is seldom caught and highly motivated to adapt quickly to find new opportunities to make money or wreak havoc on an enterprise’s systems.